 - Using a formal bank account, rather than an individual's personal account, promotes independence and a separation between the club and individual

-- You should set up your account so that you require at least two signatories when making payments.
-This is called Dual Authorisation and reduces the risk of mistakes being made or the chances of fraudulent activity from taking place.
+- If possible (although it may not be with online banking) set-up your account so that you require at least two signatories when making payments, as this reduces the risk of mistakes being made or the chances of fraudulent activity from taking place

-- At the end of your club's financial year, you should prepare your annual accounts, this is typically done by your club treasurer
+- At the end of your club's financial year, you should prepare your annual accounts, this is typically done by your club treasure

 - Preparing your accounts is particularly important if your club is set-up as a limited company or charity, as they have legal requirements: